 If you notice excessive bubbles on the sides of your fish tank, it is important to investigate and address the underlying causes.
 Regular water testing, proper filtration, and adequate aeration can help maintain a healthy and thriving aquatic environment for your fish.

-See also How to lower nitrates in fish tank naturally
+See also How to change substrate in an established aquarium

 Ways to prevent bubbles on the fish tank sides